Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 phase 4 – finish construction

-This final step is where your kitchen really starts to look like a kitchen again.
+This final step is where your kitchen really starts to look like a kitchen again and this is the fun part.

 The cabinets are the first thing to be installed.
 The cabinets control where everything else is placed.